tlwilliams895/lchs/src/chapters/booleans-and-conditionals/introduction.rst

    :linenos:

    if condition_is_true:
-      # Execute this code
+      # Run this code
    else:
-      # Execute this other code
+      # Run this other code

 We will dive into the details soon, but first we need to understand how Python determines if a condition is true or false.